BastLeblanc/aws-byod-immersion-day/labs/04_visualization_and_reporting/README.md

 ## Preparing your data

 1. You can edit an existing data set to perform data preparation.
 To edit a data set from the Your **Data Sets page**, choose the data set, and then choose **Edit Data Set**.
 The data set opens in the data preparation page.

-* You can duplicate an existing data set to save a copy of it with a new name.
+  You can duplicate an existing data set to save a copy of it with a new name.
 The new data set is a completely separate copy.
-Choose **Duplicate** data set, and enter a name for the copy.*
+Choose **Duplicate** data set, and enter a name for the copy.

 2. Select the fields that you will use for the visualization.
 ![image](img/Select_Fields.png)

 3. We suggest that you pick two - three columns from your data set that meet the following criteria:
-..i.
-The first column is a date column (can be year, month or day.
+  * The first column is a date column (can be year, month or day.
 Usually marked by **calendar icon** in **Fields list** on the left)
-..ii.
-The second column is a quantifiable number (revenue, count, distance, etc. Usually marked by a **green hash #**)
+  * The second column is a quantifiable number (revenue, count, distance, etc. Usually marked by a **green hash #**)
-..iii.
-The third column has categorical value, which means it has specific limited set of values (type, category, etc. Usually marked by **ticket icon**)
+  * The third column has categorical value, which means it has specific limited set of values (type, category, etc. Usually marked by **ticket icon**)

 4. Optional - Change the data type.
 You can change the field's data type in one of the available data types.